 Burning Tips for Pillar Candles

-For best results and to ensure you get the most out of your Pillar Candle it is necessary to burn or melt the candle to it’s edges, so that the ‘melt pool’ spans the full width on the candle.
-Candles develop a ‘burn memory’ this means that on each subsequent burning the candle will not go beyond it’s initial ‘melt-pool’, instead it will form a ‘well’ or ‘tunnel’ in the center of the candle.
+For best results and to ensure you get the most out of your Pillar Candle it is necessary to burn or melt the candle to it’s edges.
+The liquid, melted wax needs to span the full diameter of the candle.
+This is because candles develop a ‘burn memory’ which means that on each subsequent burning the candle will not go beyond it’s initial ‘melt-pool’.
+Instead it will form a ‘well’ or ‘tunnel’ in the center of the candle, and eventually drown in a pool of melted wax that collects there.

 Never burn a scented candle for more than 4 hours.
 After 4 hours, extinguish the flame and allow to cool.
 Trim the wick (if necessary), whilst it is still warm.
 Once the candle has cooled, it may then be re-lit.